kimmlee/dataeng_interview_exercise2/README.md

 # Interview Question

-This repository is a **15-min** exercise for the Data Eng-Sandpit interview about LLM.
+This repository is a **15-20 minutes** exercise for the Data Eng-Sandpit interview about LLM.

 ## VM Details & Pre-Installed Tools